To the Members of

 Annexure A referred to in paragraph 1 under the heading " Report on Other Legaland Regulatory Requirements " of our report of even date

-iii. (a) The Company has not granted secured/unsecured loan to parties covered in theregister maintained under section 189 of the Companies Act 2013 during the financial year2016-17.
+iii. (a) The Company has not granted secured/unsecured loan to parties covered in theregister maintained under section 189 of the Companies Act 2013 during the financialyear.

 vi.
 The Central Government has not prescribed maintenance of cost of records by theCompany under section 148(1) of the Companies Act 2013 for any of the products.
-Hence nocomment on the maintenance of cost records is required.
+Hencereporting under clause 3(vi) of the order is not applicable to the company.

 viii.
 Based on our audit procedures and as per the information and explanations givenby the management we are of the opinion that the Company has not defaulted in repaymentof dues to a financial institution bank or debenture holders.
 The Company has notborrowed any funds from the government.

 xii.
 In our opinion and according to explanation provide to us the Company is not aNidhi Company.
-Accordingly paragraph 3(xii) of the order is not applicable.
+Accordingly paragraph 3(xii) of the order is not applicable to the company.

 xiii.
-According to the information and explanation provided to us for all transactionswith the related parties and the details of related parties and the details of relatedparty transactions are in compliance with sections 177 & 188 of the Act whereverapplicable and details of such transaction have been disclosed in the financial statementsas required by the applicable Accounting Standard.
+According to the information and explanation provided to us for all transactionswith the related parties and the details of related parties and the details of relatedparty transactions are in compliance with sections 177 & 188 of the Companies Act2013 wherever applicable for all transactions with the related parties and the details ofsuch related party transactions have been disclosed in the financial statements asrequired by the applicable Indian Accounting Standards.

 xiv.
-The Company has not made any preferential allotment/ private placement of sharesor fully or partly convertible debentures during the financial year 2016-17.
-Thereforethe provisions of clause 3(xiv) of the order are not applicable.
+The Company has not made any preferential allotment/ private placement of sharesor fully or partly convertible debentures during the financial year.
+Therefore theprovisions of clause 3(xiv) of the order is not applicable.

 xv.
-According to the information and explanation provided to us the company has notentered into any non-cash transaction with its Directors or persons connected with him andhence provisions of section 192 of the Act are not applicable to the Company.
+According to the information and explanation provided to us the company has notentered into any non-cash transaction with its Directors or persons connected to itsdirectors and hence provisions of section 192 of the Companies Act 2013 are notapplicable to the Company.

 xvi.
 The Company is not required to be registered under section 45-IA of the ReserveBank of India Act 1934.

-We have audited the internal financial controls over financial reporting of HittcoTools Limited (the Company) as on 31st March 2017 in conjunction with ouraudit of the financial statements of the company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of HITTCOTOOLS LIMITED ("the Company") as on 31st March 2021 inconjunction with our audit of the Standalone financial statements of the company for theyear ended on that date.

 Management's Responsibility for Internal Financial Controls